15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Visit The Angor National Museum

 The Angkor National Museum boasts an impressive collection of archaeological items split into 8 different galleries to enjoy.
 This journey across time gave us a great education on Khmer civilization from the pre-Angkor period all the way through to the post-Angkor period.
-The collection includes thousands of Buddha statues as well as clothing, jewelry, and accessories and much more.
+The collection includes thousands of Buddha statues as well as clothing, jewelry, accessories and much more.

 The museum is found on the road to Angkor Wat just a few minutes in a tuk-tuk from downtown.
 Tickets cost us $12 each and although it was relatively busy, its spacious layout allowed us to take our time analyzing the impressive exhibits in peace.
 The galleries also included various audio-visual multimedia to provide further context to the items on display and if you like, you can acquire a headset for an extra $5.